xtrcode/ansible-role-postgresql/README.md

 Requirements
 ------------

-`gather_facts` must be enable to calculate the default memory configuration for PostgreSQL (see Role Variables).
+`gather_facts` must be enabled to calculate the default memory configuration for PostgreSQL (see Role Variables).

 Role Variables
 --------------